thuzjc/NSFA-Net/README.md

 A noise-aware epileptic seizure prediction network that aligns multi-layer features and maintains the contextual consistency, achieving SOTA performance.

-This project provides the preprocessed Kaggle dataset, along with the code for model training and testing, and the trained model checkpoints.
+This project provides the code for model training and testing.

 ## **🚀 Quick Start**
 ### **1. Prepare Dataset**